-- Provide sites for both active and passive recreation; - Create a system of greenways to connect village centers via open space corridors; - Encourage pedestrian use of greenways through signage and educational guidance; - Maintain, enhance, and augment public access to inland and tidal wetlands, and coastal areas; - Maintain recreational opportunities for residents as well as visitors.
+- Provide sites for both active and passive recreation; - Create a system of greenways to connect village centers via open space corridors; - Encourage pedestrian use of greenways through signage and educational guidance; - Maintain, enhance, and augment public access to inland and tidal wetlands, and coastal areas; - Maintain recreational opportunities for residents as well as visitors. - Secure and inventory public access easements.

-Goals and Objectives Strategies
+Strategies for Achieving Goals and Objectives

 - 1. Limit development to areas capable of supporting it. - 2.
 Establish guidelines to incorporate conservation design principles into land use regulations so as to ensure that residential and commercial development is sensitive to the natural characteristics of the area. - 3.
 Encourage and permit open spaces associated with commercial as well as residential development. - 4.
 Develop regulations that require open space considerations during redevelopment along rivers, streams, and watersheds. - 5.
 Preserve and manage committed open space areas through a Stonington Land Trust. - 6.
-Convert managed open space parcels critical to sustaining natural resources to committed open space areas by acquiring land or easements.
+Convert managed open space parcels critical to sustaining natural resources to committed open space areas by acquiring land or easements. - 7.
+Enhance and maintain important aesthetic Town characteristics through preservation of viewsheds, scenic roads, and important public access locations. - 8.
+Require the amount of constrained land (i.e., wetlands) within an open space set-aside be proportional to the amount of constrained land within the overall development, unless waived by the PZC for good cause. - 9.
+Educate residents about the benefits of open space donation and sale of development rights.